 Frequency and timing of safety inspections

-Safety inspections for lifts are categorized into periodic inspections, routine maintenance checks, and thorough examinations.
+Safety inspections for lifts are categorised into periodic inspections, routine maintenance checks, and thorough examinations.
 The appropriate frequency of inspections depends on factors such as lift usage, age, and regulatory requirements.
-Scheduling inspections at suitable intervals is crucial for promptly identifying and addressing potential safety issues.
+Scheduling inspections at suitable intervals are crucial for promptly identifying and addressing potential safety issues, which can be streamlined using cmms software.
 Regular inspections prevent major breakdowns, ensure optimal performance, and enhance the overall safety of the lift system.

 Components covered in lift safety inspections